Basic Info and Process

 Steps

-4. After submitting all agreements and upon the fulfilment of the formalities, your internship is recorded by the faculty in its electronic system and also in InSIS if the internship is abroad.
-Based on this record, the internship ID course will be registered in InSIS at the beginning of the semester and for financial support.
-Therefore, no additional query is needed at this stage.
+4. After submitting all the contracts and completing the formalities, your internship is recorded by the faculty in the electronic system, or in InSIS for international internships.
+Based on this record, the internship course will be registered, and financial support will be provided.
+At this stage, no further steps are needed from your side.